insure logo

 Is replacement cost the same as market value?

-No. Replacement cost is how much it costs to rebuild your home to its prior condition after a disaster.
+No, replacement cost and market value are not the same.
+Replacement cost is how much it costs to rebuild your home to its prior condition after a disaster.
 Market value is how much someone would pay to buy your home.

 How do you calculate the replacement cost of a home?